cdubach/academic-kickstart/content/cs_minor/index.md

 This includes the mandatory list of courses, which courses count towards the CS minor degree, the number of credits required, if overlaps are allowed with your major degree, and so on.

 2. Please contact the CS Senior Admin. & Student Affairs Coordinator (<liette.chin@mcgill.ca>), to obtain the relevant CS minor form for your degree.
-When contacting her, please state what is your current major degree and your faculty.
+When contacting them, please state what is your current major degree and your faculty.

 3. Once you have the form, your next step should be to make an initial selection of the courses you are interested to take and list them on the form.
 Even if you are unsure, you should plan as far ahead as possible and have a coherent plan in place.